 The project sponsor can help resolve issues, too, if they’re beyond the scope of the project manager.
 If there are other projects in play, the project sponsor is making sure they’re working together and not against each other.

 For the implementation and control phases, the project sponsor should work with the project manager, but not overstep boundaries.
 The project sponsor evaluates the project’s actual progress against what was planned and provides feedback to the project manager as necessary.

-Sponsors also help the project manager and team work more autonomously to solve issues as they arise, while making sure that processes are being followed.
-They identify underlying factors that might cause problems and celebrate completion of milestones.
+Sponsors also help the project manager and teamwork more autonomously to solve issues as they arise, while ensuring that processes are being followed.
+They identify underlying factors that might cause problems and celebrate the completion of milestones.

 For example, with our online Gantt chart, when team members log on and complete the tasks assigned to them, the project progress updates in real time.
 This helps you stay on schedule and provides a visual way to update your project sponsor on the schedule.

 Monitor Projects at a Glance With Real-Time Dashboards

 ProjectManager also has a real-time dashboard that displays live project data.
 These charts can be filtered to display just the data that the project sponsor wants, and then shared digitally or printed out for a presentation.
 If you’re meeting with the project sponsor, take your software with you.
 You can easily access it if any questions arise that demand a deeper dive into the data.

 Project sponsors need this sort of transparency: they feel a part of the process and can provide the guidance they’re tasked to deliver to keep the project aligned with the organization’s business objectives.

 There’s a lot to learn about being a project sponsor.
 For that reason, we’ve created blogs, guides and templates to help you better understand all the different aspects of this role.